History of psychotherapy

 Starting in the 1950s, two main orientations evolved independently in response to behaviorism—cognitivism and existential-humanistic therapy.
 The humanistic movement largely developed from both the Existential theories of writers like Rollo May and Viktor Frankl (a less well known figure Eugene Heimler) and the Person-centered psychotherapy of Carl Rogers.
 These orientations all focused less on the unconscious and more on promoting positive, holistic change through the development of a supportive, genuine, and empathic therapeutic relationship.
 Rollo May, Carl Rogers, and Irvin Yalom acknowledge the influence of Otto Rank (1884–1939), Freud's acolyte, then critic.

-During the 1950s, Albert Ellis developed the first form of cognitive behavioral therapy, Rational Emotive Behavior Therapy (REBT) and few years later Aaron T. Beck developed cognitive therapy.
+During the 1950s, Albert Ellis developed the first form of cognitive behavioral therapy, Rational Emotive Behavior Therapy (REBT), and a few years later Aaron T. Beck developed cognitive therapy.
 Both of these included therapy aimed at changing a person's beliefs, by contrast with the insight-based approach of psychodynamic therapies or the newer relational approach of humanistic therapies.
 Cognitive and behavioral approaches were combined during the 1970s, resulting in Cognitive behavioral therapy (CBT).
-Being oriented towards symptom-relief, collaborative empiricism and modifying core beliefs, this approach has gained widespread acceptance as a primary treatment for numerous disorders.
+Being oriented towards symptom relief, collaborative empiricism and modifying core beliefs, this approach has gained widespread acceptance as a primary treatment for numerous disorders.

 Since the 1970s, other major perspectives have been developed and adopted within the field.
-Perhaps the two biggest have been Systems Therapy and Transpersonal psychology.
-Systems therapy focuses on family and group dynamics, whereas Transpersonal psychology focuses on the spiritual facet of human experience.
-Other important orientations developed in the last three decades include Feminist therapy, Somatic Psychology, Expressive therapy, and applied Positive psychology.
+Perhaps the two biggest have been systems therapy and transpersonal psychology.
+Systems therapy focuses on family and group dynamics, whereas transpersonal psychology focuses on the spiritual facet of human experience.
+Other important orientations developed in the last three decades include feminist therapy, somatic psychology, expressive therapy, and applied positive psychology.
 Clinical psychology in Japan developed towards a more integrative socially-orientated counseling methodology.
 Practice in India developed from both traditional metaphysical and ayurvedic systems and Western methodologies.

 Since 1993, the American Psychological Association Division 12 Task Force has created and revised a list of empirically supported psychological treatments for specific disorders.
 The Division 12 standards are based on 7 "essential" criteria for research quality, such as randomization and the use of validated psychological assessments.

 In general, cognitive behavioral treatments for psychological disorders have received greater support than other psychotherapeutic approaches.
-Passionate debate among clinical scientists and practitioners about the superiority of evidence-based practices is ongoing, and some have presented correlational data that indicate that most of the major therapies are about of equal effectiveness and that the therapist, client, and therapeutic alliance account for a larger portion of client improvement from psychotherapy.
+Passionate debate among clinical scientists and practitioners about the superiority of evidence-based practices is ongoing, and some have presented correlational data that indicate that most of the major therapies are of roughly equal effectiveness and that the therapist, client, and therapeutic alliance account for a larger portion of client improvement from psychotherapy.
 While many Ph.D. training programs in clinical psychology have taken a strong empirical approach to psychotherapy that has led to a greater emphasis on cognitive behavioral interventions, other training programs and psychologists are now adopting an eclectic orientation.
 This integrative movement attempts to combine the most effective aspects of all the schools of practice.